UK Budget 2020 – Key Highlights

-To ensure that the pension tax relief is fair, affordable and sustainable- the government has made following changes:
+To ensure that the pension tax relief is fair, affordable, and sustainable- the government has made the following changes:

 - Increased the threshold income (net income before tax excluding pension contributions) used in calculating a tapered annual allowance from £110,000 to £200,000.

 - Increased the adjusted income (net income plus pension accrual) from £150,000 to £240,000.

 - Decreased the minimum tapered annual allowance from £10,000 to £4,000.